redis/redis-doc/topics/benchmarks.md

 itself, but rather measure your network (or IPC) latency.
 To really test Redis, you need multiple connections (like redis-benchmark) and/or to use pipelining to aggregate several commands and/or multiple threads or processes.
-+ Redis is an in-memory data store with some optional persistency options.
++ Redis is an in-memory data store with some optional persistence options.
 If you plan to compare it to transactional servers (MySQL, PostgreSQL, etc ...), then you should consider activating AOF and decide on a suitable fsync policy.
 + Redis is a single-threaded server.
 It is not designed to benefit from